What is Asthma?

 The ODH Asthma Program

 The ODH Asthma Program works with other organizations to improve the systems of care for asthma in Ohio and to assist other organizations to improve asthma care.
-It does this through gathering and analyzing asthma data through the Ohio Surveillance System for Asthma and by working with the OAC and other local asthma coalitions throughout the state.
+It does this through gathering and analyzing asthma data through the Ohio Surveillance System for Asthma and by working with the Ohio Administrative Code and other local asthma coalitions throughout the state.

-The Asthma Program is supported by Grant/Cooperative Agreement Number U59EH000214-01 Under Program Announcement EH06-604 “Addressing Asthma from a Public Health Perspective” from CDC.
+The Asthma Program is supported by Grant/Cooperative Agreement Number 5U59EH000511-03 under Program Announcement EH09-901 “Addressing Asthma from a Public Health Perspective” from Centers for Disease Control and Prevention (CDC).
 The contents of this Web page are solely the responsibility of the authors and do not necessarily represent the official views of the CDC.

 Ohio Department of Health